l0010o0001l/sutakku/README.md

 #### Step One

-To use the Vagrant mini environment, ensure that the requirements above are installed and the following IP addresses are resolved to the correct hostnames:
+To use the Vagrant mini environment, ensure that the requirements above are installed and the following hostnames are resolved to these IP addresses:

 ```
 10.1.42.101 sutakku1.local sutakku1